wanhive/hub/docs/CONTRIBUTING.md

 A single-character name is allowed for temporary variables containing basic data types.
 Common names for temporary variables are i, j, k for integral values, d,e,f for real values,  m,n,p for characters, and w,x,y,z for strings.

-Only private fields/variables are allowed to start or end with an underscore (_).
+Only private fields/variables may start or end with an underscore (_).

-Public static variables should be named using upper case letters, hyphen, underscore, and digits, always starting with an upper case letter (A-Z).
+Public static variables should be named using upper case letters, a hyphen, an underscore, and digits, always starting with an upper case letter (A-Z).

 # Comments